sodastsai/spheroconn/README.md

 * This test project is written in Swift with Xcode 6.1.1
-* The Sphero SDK used is 3.0.0-Beta2 and is included by git-submodule. thus, while clonging, remember to setup the submodule. you could do this via ```git clone --recursive```
+* The Sphero SDK used is 3.0.0-Beta2 and is included by git-submodule. thus, while cloning, remember to setup the submodule. you could do this via ```git clone --recursive```